 If you started with an over-under weave pattern, then change to an under-over weave.
 Alternate the pattern as you begin a fresh horizontal row to the end.
 Continue stringing till you reach the area where the head starts to curve.

 After that, adjust each horizontal row so that you eliminate any slackness in the string.
 After passing it through the last hole, make a big knot so that the line doesn’t slip back.
 You can make several knots on top of each other to create a big lump.

 Cut off the excess hanging string using a sharp knife.
 However, leave some allowance from the knot.
 If the cords are slack, pull each strand and improve the overall tension of the racquet.

 The process of stringing a badminton racquet is straightforward.
-And the skill is helpful in badminton racket maintenance[how to maintain badminton racket].
+And the skill is helpful in badminton racket maintenance.
 Recreational and beginner players can thus benefit from the manual stringing of rackets.